European Patent Organisation: European Patent Office

 The European Patent Office (EPO) examines European patent applications and grants European patents under the European Patent Convention.
 Its headquarters are located at Munich, Germany, with a branch in Rijswijk (near The Hague, Netherlands), sub-offices in Berlin, Germany, and Vienna, Austria, and a "liaison bureau" in Brussels, Belgium.

 Administrative Council

-The Administrative Council is made up of members of the contracting states and is responsible for overseeing the work of the European Patent Office, ratifying the budget and approving the actions of the President of the Office.
-The Council also amends the Rules of the EPC and some particular provisions of the Articles of the European Patent Convention.
+The Administrative Council is made up of Representatives and alternate Representatives of the Contracting States and is responsible for overseeing the work of the European Patent Office, ratifying the budget and approving the actions of the President of the Office.
+The council also amends the Rules of the EPC and some particular provisions of the Articles of the European Patent Convention.

 As of 2019, the Chairman of the Administrative Council is Josef Kratochvíl.

 Legal status

 The European Patent Organisation has legal personality, and is represented by the President of the European Patent Office.

 Member states, extension state, and validation states

 There are, as of October 2022, 39 Contracting States to the EPC, also called member states of the European Patent Organisation: Albania, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom (see European Patent Convention article for the dates of entry in force in each country).
 That is, all EU member states are also members of the European Patent Organisation, and, additionally, Albania, Iceland, Liechtenstein, Monaco, Montenegro, North Macedonia, Norway, San Marino, Serbia, Switzerland, Turkey, and the United Kingdom are also members of the European Patent Organisation.
-The most recent member state to join the EPC entered was Montenegro which did so on 1 October 2022.
+The most recent member state to join the EPC was Montenegro which did so on 1 October 2022.

-In addition, there is one "extension state" which is not a Contracting State to the EPC but has instead signed an extension agreement under which the protection conferred by European patent applications and patents is extended to the relevant country.
-This is Bosnia and Herzegovina.
+In addition, there is one "extension state", Bosnia and Herzegovina, which is not a Contracting State to the EPC but has signed an extension agreement under which the protection conferred by European patent applications and patents is extended to the relevant country.
 Slovenia, Romania, Lithuania, Latvia, Croatia, North Macedonia, Albania, Serbia, and Montenegro were all extension states prior to joining the EPC.

-Furthermore, there are so-called "validation states" which are not Contracting States to the EPC but have instead signed validation agreements which act similarly to the extension agreements to extend the protection of European patent applications and European Patents.
-Morocco, Moldova, Tunisia, and Cambodia became validation states on 1 March 2015, 1 November 2015, 1 December 2017, and 1 March 2018, respectively.
+Furthermore, there are so-called "validation states", which are not Contracting States to the EPC but have signed validation agreements that act similarly to the extension agreements to extend the protection of European patent applications and European patents.
+Morocco, Moldova, Tunisia, Cambodia, Georgia, and Laos became validation states on 1 March 2015, 1 November 2015, 1 December 2017, 1 March 2018, 15 January 2024, and 1 April 2025, respectively.
+Furthermore, Costa Rica has signed a validation agreement on 13 December 2024 that has not yet entered into force.